 I think you could easily put ice cream on these babies and serve them for dessert, don’t you?
 Pretty much like sweet potato pie without the crust.

 I love sweet potatoes in all forms and you’ll find lots of recipes for sweet potatoes on my site.
 Here’s a few:

 for the topping:

 - 1 tablespoon brown sugar

 - 1/2 teaspoon cinnamon

-- Preheat oven to 375 degrees F. Wash sweet potatoes and prick all over with a fork.
-Wrap in foil and bake for 1 to 1 1/2 hours or until tender when pierced by a fork.
+- Preheat oven to 375°F. Wash sweet potatoes and prick all over with a fork.
+Wrap in foil and bake for 1 hour, or until tender when pierced by a fork.